-If you would like to reorganize the elements of the menu to better suit your process, learn how to hide/show them or even restrict access, you are in the right place.
-This tutorial will cover:
+If you would like to reorganize the elements of the menu to better suit your process, learn how to deactivate/activate them, or even restrict access, you are in the right place.
+This section will cover:

 - Reorganize (drag&drop)

-- Limit the access to some elements in the menu
+- Limiting the Access to Some Elements in the Menu

 This feature is available for users with Administrator rights.
 If you are not an administrator but you would like a different order on the menu, we recommend that you contact your team's administrator.

-Open the menu and click on the search box to start typing 'Navigation'.
-You can also scroll down the menu, click on System Settings to display the options and then click on Navigation.
+Open the menu and click on the search box to start typing 'Apps'.
+You can also scroll down the menu, click on Settings then on System Settings to display the options, and then click on 'Apps'.

 You can rearrange the order of the elements in the menu by clicking on the Reorder button.
 This will display a window where you can drag&drop the elements in the desired order, just like in the animation below.
 You can do this for all the elements on the menu.